Instructor: Denise Fenzi

 If you have a dog who is sensitive to space and pressure, who struggles to work at a distance, or who is intimidated by his fellow canines, this class is for you!
 We'll focus on making our pint-size partners more comfortable.
 While this class will teach you relatively few specific obedience or agility skills, it WILL provide a range of foundation skills, exercises, and modifications to allow you to progress more rapidly when you do start to introduce the specifics of your sport.

 Join Denise Fenzi and her super star small dog Brito and learn how to make your small dog as confident as possible in this full sized world!
+Note that some of the video material is demonstrated with larger dogs.

 For answers to commonly asked questions see our FAQ page.